 I am not an audiophile but I have used other wireless earbuds as well, and xS2’s sound is not up to the mark.
 It is not bad per se but lacks a punch.
 There is not much bass if you’re a fan of EDM or bass boosted songs.
 The earbuds offer decent treble ranges, but given the price of $125 xFyro xS2 clearly lack the sound you would expect from such a high priced earbuds.

-Sound quality is average at best, and there are TWS earbuds like Jabra Elite 65t and Apple AirPods that offer a much better sound at the same price.
+Sound quality is decent but there isn’t scope to compare it with the likes of TWS earbuds like Jabra Elite 65t and Apple AirPods that offer a much better sound at the same price.

 Now coming to the microphone — I am really disappointed with the microphone of xS2.
 While attending a call via the Bluetooth earbuds, the sound seems coming from a distant place.
 The microphone works well in quiet places but fails to distinguish between human voice and surrounding noise if you’re in a crowded place. xFyro xS2’s website mentions CVC 6.0 Noise Cancellation in the specs section, but I failed to see the technology in action during calls.

-Overall, sound quality doesn’t justify the price tag of xS2, and the omnidirectional microphone is not suitable for attending calls during a commute or in a noisy environment.
+Overall, the sound quality of xS2 is good enough for casual music listening.
+Audiophiles might be disappointed as there are better options available out there.
+The omnidirectional microphone is not suitable for attending calls during a commute or in a noisy environment.

 xFyro claims that xS2 offers 3 to 4 hours of music/talk time which is true, thanks to 45mAh capacity of each earbud.
 The charging case is equipped with an 850mAh battery which can charge earbuds 6 to 8 times with a single full charge.
 You can also charge your smartphone or other devices using the given USB out port.